 Low oxidation state Alkaline earth chemistry

 The first example of low-valent Mg complex was reported by Jones in 2007 (learn more about it here).
 Since then, Mg(I) reagents have been used extensively as bespoke reducing agent for the activation of a variety of synthons (e.g. small molecules, unsaturated substrates) and for the formation of novel metal-metal bonds.
-However, this chemistry has not been extended to the heavier members of the family, with the exception of the serendipitous isolation of a Ca(I) inverse sandwich complex (read here).
+However, this chemistry has not been extended to the heavier members of the family, with the exception of the serendipitous isolation of a Ca(I) inverse sandwich complex (read here) and the activation of dinitrogen by a transient Ca(I) complex (read here).

 In the Ortu Group we are focussing on new methodologies to isolate elusive Group 2 (Mg-Ba) complexes in the +1 oxidation state, in which the low-valent state of the metal isn’t supported by the presence of metal-metal bonds.
-These species will expand the landscape of s-block chemistry and introduce Single Electron Transfer reactivity as a new synthetic tool for all the elements in the Group 2 of the Periodic Table.
+These species will expand the landscape of s-block chemistry and introduce redox reactivity as a new synthetic tool particularly for the heavy Group 2 elements (Ca-Ba).

 Alkaline earth and Lanthanide organometallic chemistry